 For more detailed information, please follow the links above to learn about the Don Powell Theatre, Experimental Theatre, and the workshops available, including the scene shop, costume and make-up shop, lighting lab, and television and film studios.

 Don Powell Theatre

 The larger of the two theatres seats 500 and is a fairly typical proscenium-type theatre with side-stages and a small apron.
 It is used in a wide variety of configurations from thrust to having audience seated on the stage.
-The electrical system is dimmer-per-circuit with state of the art lighting fixtures (including moving lights) and control as well as motorized electrics.
+The electrical system is dimmer-per-circuit with state of the art lighting fixtures (including LEDs and moving lights) and control as well as motorized electrics.
 The stage is fully trapped and is adjacent to a full-stage wagon house.
 The rigging system is counter-weight with 35 line sets.
 Sound is controlled by a SFX System.

 The Scene Shop

 The scene shop is located next to the wagon house and the Experimental Theatre.
 It houses all necessary wood- and metal-working equipment.
 At the far end of the wagon house is a full-stage (20' X 50') electrically-operated paint frame.
 The paint area and a ventilated spray booth are adjacent.